kajackdfw/arbl-Mega/README.md

+* STATUS: Coding has not begun!
+Just forked recently.

-Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
-This version of Grbl runs on an Arduino Mega2560 only.
+Arbl is a no-compromise, high performance, grbl based motion control for 8 axis Robot Arm Control.
+This version of Arbl runs on an Arduino Mega2560 only.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.